27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 9. The investigator is expected to request a list of relevant witnesses and evidence from the complainant and respondent and take such into consideration.

 A. Upon completion of the investigation and in consultation with the OUC, the investigator shall prepare a written report that includes the allegations made by the complainant, the response of the respondent, corroborating or non-corroborating statements of the witnesses, review of other evidence obtained, conclusions that may be drawn from the evidence gathered, and recommendations about the disposition of the matter, including the appropriate sanction.
 The investigator may attach relevant evidence gathered during the investigation, as appropriate.
-Documents protected by the attorney work-product privilege, such as the investigator’s personal notes, should not be attached to the investigation report.

-C. After review and comment by the OUC and Title IX Coordinator, the report shall be delivered by the investigator to the appropriate decision maker for a determination.
+C. After review and comment by the OUC and IE&C, the report shall be delivered by the investigator to the appropriate decision maker for a determination.
 The appropriate decision maker will be determined by the status of the respondent.
 If the respondent is a student, the matter shall be referred to the Vice President for Student Affairs for a determination.
 If the respondent is a faculty member, the matter will be referred to the Provost.
 If the respondent is a staff member, the matter shall be referred to the Assistant Vice President for HRS.
 If the respondent is a third party, the matter shall be referred to the Vice President for Business and Finance or designee.

 D. After review of the report and in consultation with the OUC, the decision maker shall make a determination based on a preponderance of the evidence presented as to whether or not a violation of this policy occurred and the appropriate discipline.

-B. If a written request for appeal is not received within seven business (7) days, the determination of the decision maker is final.
+B. If a written request for appeal is not received within seven (7) business days, the determination of the decision maker is final.

-D. The President will issue a written response to the appeal as promptly as possible.
+D. The President will issue a written response to the appeal as promptly as reasonably possible.
 This decision will constitute MTSU’s final decision on the complaint.
 The complainant and respondent shall be simultaneously notified of the President’s decision in writing.